rtmigo/prefnotifiers_flutter/README.md

 var currentValue = await prefs.getInt("TheParameter");
 ```

 There are two lines of problem.

+First, this code is asynchronous.
+We cannot use such code directly when building a widget.

-First, the same data is now represented by two entities: the `currentValue` variable and
+Second, the same data is now represented by two entities: the `currentValue` variable and
 the real storage.
-When we change the `currentValue`, the storage is not affected.
+Which is conceptually not very wise.
+We can change the `currentValue`, but the storage
+will not be not affected.

 ## PrefItem